davidmoreno/onion/README.md

 Onion is a C library to create simple HTTP servers and Web Applications.

----
-**Present and future of libonion survey**

-Please if you use onion or are interested in it, fill it at https://es.surveymonkey.com/s/W3G9SK3 until 6th January 2015.

----

 ## Introduction

 The use case is an existing application, or a new one, that needs some HTTP interconnection